steemit/smt-whitepaper/smt-manual/manual.md

 Another way to define profits is by the constants of integration.
-If both of the constants of integration increase, or one increases while the other remains the same, a tiny increase occurs with each trade when the market maker is in ``taker'' mode.
+If both of the constants of integration increase, or one increases while the other remains the same, a tiny increase occurs with each trade when the market maker is in "taker" mode.

-Q:  What is ``taker'' mode?
-How can a market maker be set to operate in ``taker'' mode?
+Q:  What is "taker" mode?
+How can a market maker be set to operate in "taker" mode?

 A:  When orders execute, the order used to set the price is called the maker;
 the maker's counterparty is the taker.
 In the STEEM on-chain market (and on